Edson1337/resgrespeedscan/README.md

-# microfrontend-performance-analyzer
+# performance-evaluation-analyzer
-This repository is an artifact that contains a tool for evaluating the performance of microfrontends, using sitespeed as the engine for carrying out tests.
-The main objective of this tool is to generate input for a thesis in Computer Science at the State University of Ceará, supporting a scientific methodology.
+This repository is an artifact that contains a tool for evaluating performance between Client-Side and Server-Side Rendering web apps, using sitespeed as the engine for carrying out the evaluations.
+The main aim of this tool is to generate input for a final year course in Computer Science at the State University of Ceará, supporting a scientific methodology.